 The following instructions have been adapted from the ANSI/OPEI standard B71.1-2012.

-This cutting machine is capable of amputating hands and feet and of throwing objects.
+This cutting machine can amputate hands and feet and throw objects.
 Failure to observe the following safety instructions could result in serious injury or death.

 General Operation